(a) When Presented.

 (7) failure to join indispensable parties.

-A motion making any of these defenses shall be made before pleading if a further pleading is permitted.
-The grounds on which any of the enumerated defenses are based and the substantial matters of law intended to be argued shall be stated specifically and with particularity in the responsive pleading or motion.
-Any ground not stated shall be deemed to be waived except any ground showing that the court lacks jurisdiction of the subject matter may be made at any time.
+A motion making any of these defenses must be made before pleading if a further pleading is permitted.
+The grounds on which any of the enumerated defenses are based and the substantial matters of law intended to be argued must be stated specifically and with particularity in the responsive pleading or motion.
+Any ground not stated must be deemed to be waived except any ground showing that the court lacks jurisdiction of the subject matter may be made at any time.
 No defense or objection is waived by being joined with other defenses or objections in a responsive pleading or motion.
-If a pleading sets forth a claim for relief to which the adverse party is not required to serve a responsive pleading, the adverse party may assert any defense in law or fact to that claim for relief at the trial, except that the objection of failure to state a legal defense in an answer or reply shall be asserted by motion to strike the defense within 20 days after service of the answer or reply.
+If a pleading sets forth a claim for relief to which the adverse party is not required to serve a responsive pleading, the adverse party may assert any defense in law or fact to that claim for relief at the trial, except that the objection of failure to state a legal defense in an answer or reply must be asserted by motion to strike the defense within 20 days after service of the answer or reply.

 (c) Motion for Judgment on the Pleadings.
 After the pleadings are closed, but within such time as not to delay the trial, any party may move for judgment on the pleadings.

 (e) Motion for More Definite Statement.
 If a pleading to which a responsive pleading is permitted is so vague or ambiguous that a party cannot reasonably be required to frame a responsive pleading, that party may move for a more definite statement before interposing a responsive pleading.
-The motion shall point out the defects complained of and the details desired.
-If the motion is granted and the order of the court is not obeyed within 10 days after notice of the order or such other time as the court may fix, the court may strike the pleading to which the motion was directed or make such order as it deems just.
+The motion must point out the defects complained of and the details desired.
+If the motion is granted and the order of the court is not obeyed within 10 days after the filing of the order or such other time as the court may fix, the court may strike the pleading to which the motion was directed or make such order as it deems just.

 (f) Motion to Strike.
 A party may move to strike or the court may strike redundant, immaterial, impertinent, or scandalous matter from any pleading at any time.